Q. When can districts vote on a bond levy?

 A. There are four election dates each year (ORS 255.345):

 - Third Tuesday in May

 - First Tuesday after the first Monday in November

 Double majority: Simple majority, 50 percent turnout required for approval:

 - Second Tuesday in March

-Q. Is the double majority a requirement for all elections?
+Q. When does the double majority requirement for elections apply?